 After spending four days near Borrowdale at the YHA, I explored and hiked some wonderful trails, all with epic views of the Lake District fells and lakes.

-All you need to know here to plan what Borrowdale walks you are going to do on your trip to the Lake District.
+All you need to know to plan what Borrowdale walks you are going to do on your trip to the Lake District.
 One of the top places in England for day hikes.

 These are the four walking routes I did from Borrowdale YHA, ticking off 13 Wainwright fells along on the way (there are 14 on this list because I missed one easy one out doh!)